JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Extract from the phase 1a planning committee report](http://35percent.org/img/biomassboilerproposed.png)

 ### Public realm and sunlight/daylight requirements
-It was pointed out during the previous inquiry that the tall buildings (exclusively private for sale units) running east to west along the frontage to Burgess Park, will result in the affordable blocks behind them failing to meet BRE minimum daylight requirements.
+It was pointed out during the previous inquiry that the tall buildings (market units) running east to west along the frontage to Burgess Park, will result in a significant number of homes in the affordable blocks behind them failing to meet BRE minimum daylight requirements.

+This was taken up by the inspector at the previous inquiry and the criticisms outlined in detail in paragraphs 368-370 of her report do not need repeating.
+The planning committee report also openly acknowledges the Scheme's shortcomings in relation to daylight requirements:

+>"It is acknowledged that failure to achieve full compliance with BRE guidance for minimum ADF levels is a less positive aspect of the proposal" (paragraph 139)

+Paragraph A6.6.3.7 says that _"Tall buildings should achieve some visual separation from adjacent developments."_

+Policy PL4 says that there should be two tall buildings on the order land ranging from 10-15 storeys, but the consented plans show three tall buildings along the Albany Road frontage, ranging from 14 to 20 storeys.

+Policy PL4 also says: "The design of these taller buildings needs careful consideration.
+They should be elegant and slender.
+Proposals should demonstrate that harmful effects on residents, pedestrians and cyclists, such as overshadowing and wind funnelling, will be minimised.

 Paragraph 5.223 of NHHT's planning statement explains that one of the reasons for the sunlight/daylight failure is because _"the development proposes the tall buildings along the park boundary to maximise the number of apartments with a view of the park"._